Efficient Learning of Discrete Graphical Models

 A key result of our paper is the existence of a computationally efficient algorithm that is able to recover arbitrary discrete graphical models with multi-body interactions.
 This result is a particular case of the general framework that we have introduced, which considers arbitrary model parametrization and makes distinction between the bounds on the parameters of the underlying model and the prior parameters.
 The computational complexity $\widetilde{O}(p^{L})$ that we achieve is believed to be efficient for this problem \cite{Klivans2017}.
 In terms of sample complexity, the information-theoretic bounds for recovery of general discrete graphical models are unknown.
 In the case of binary pairwise models, the sample complexity bounds resulting from our general analysis are near-optimal with respect to known information-theoretic lower bounds \cite{SanthanamWainwright2012}.
-It would be interesting to see if the $1/\alpha^4$ factor in our sample complexity bounds can be improved to $1/\alpha^2$ using an $\ell_1$-norm penalty rather than an $\ell_1$-norm constraint, as it has been shown for the particular case of Ising models \cite{Vuffray2016nips,lokhov2018science}.
+It would be interesting to see if the $1/\alpha^4$ factor in our sample complexity bounds can be improved to $1/\alpha^2$ using an $\ell_1$-norm penalty rather than an $\ell_1$-norm constraint, as it has been shown for the particular case of Ising models \cite{lokhov2018science,Vuffray2016nips}.

-Other open questions left for future exploration include the possibility to extend the introduced framework to the case of graphical models with continuous variables.
+Other open questions left for future exploration include the possibility to extend the analysis to the case of graphical models with nonlinear parametrizations like in \cite{abhijith2020learning}, and to graphical models with continuous variables.
 It is particularly interesting to see whether the computationally efficient and nearly sample-optimal method introduced in the present work could be useful for designing efficient learning algorithms that can improve the state-of-the-art in the well-studied case of Gaussian graphical models, for which it has been recently shown that the information-theoretic lower bound on sample complexity is tight \cite{misra2018information}.

-\subsection{Acknowledgments}
+\section{Acknowledgments}

-Research presented in this article was supported by the Laboratory Directed Research and Development program of Los Alamos National Laboratory under project numbers 20190059DR, 20180468ER, 20190195ER, 20190351ER.
+Research presented in this article was supported by the Laboratory Directed Research and Development program of Los Alamos National Laboratory under project numbers 20190059DR, 20190195ER, 20190351ER, and 20210078DR.